A Historic Win for Women’s Fencing: NCAA Division I Council Backs New Championship Title

 There’s one final hurdle before women’s collegiate fencing can officially claim its own crown.
 Because NCAA fencing is a unique National Collegiate Championship that includes schools from Division I, II and III, the change must also be approved by Divisions II and III.

 Those divisions are expected to consider the proposal at meetings in July, and signs are optimistic that they’ll follow suit.
-Should that happen, the first-ever NCAA women’s fencing team trophy could be awarded as early as the next championship season.
+Should that happen, the NCAA would award its first women’s fencing team trophy since 1989, bringing a long‑missed piece of history back to the collegiate strip as early as the next championship season.

 Read More#

-2025 Junior & Cadet Worlds Recap, Day 6 (Junior Foil Team): Liu Leads U.S. Women to Gold
+2025 Junior & Cadet Worlds Recap, Day 9 (Junior Epee Team): Women Earn Bronze, Extend Podium Streak to Four Years